-Sometimes my liposuction patients in Sacramento mistakenly believe that surgery will instantly get them the look they want—all without having to work out or eat right.
+Sometimes my liposuction patients mistakenly believe that surgery will instantly get them the look they want—all without having to work out or eat right.
 While this is a common misconception, the actual truth is simple: liposuction is a supplement to a healthy lifestyle.

-Liposuction is a wonderful contouring treatment that can slim and sculpt the body.
+Liposuction is a wonderful contouring treatment that can slim and sculpt the body, especially in those stubborn trouble spots.
 But exercise and traditional weight loss methods have their own perks and benefits.
 To understand how these two approaches complement each other, it’s helpful to understand the goals and limitations of each.

 Living a healthy lifestyle is the traditional way to lose weight and keep it off.
 Healthy foods in reasonable quantities prevent the intake of extra calories.
-Our bodies eliminate existing fat stores when activity levels increase and we burn more calories when we take in.
-Eating a nutritious diet and exercising is imperative to physical and mental health and longevity.
+Our bodies eliminate existing fat stores when activity levels increase, and we burn more calories than we take in.
+Eating a nutritious diet and exercising are imperative to physical and mental health and longevity.

 Liposuction is not a fast way to a fit body.
-Instead, it helps get rid of stubborn trouble spots that resist any healthy lifestyle changes.
-Treatment works on areas such as the:
+Instead, it helps get rid of stubborn trouble spots that resist healthy lifestyle changes.
+Treatment works on areas such as:

 - Upper arms

 Liposuction can help make these areas slimmer and firmer.
-The surgery can create a more proportioned looking body by getting rid of unsightly bulges.
-While is not a weight-loss tool, it can add a finishing touch to your healthy lifestyle.
+The surgery can create a more proportioned-looking body by getting rid of unsightly bulges.
+While liposuction is not a weight loss tool, it can add a finishing touch to your healthy lifestyle.
 It is not a permanent fix if you do not continue to eat right and stay active.

 Choosing What Is Best for You

 Liposuction is for people who are fit and healthy but unable to achieve the look they want on their own.
 Genetics and other factors determine where fat is stored, so unwanted fat is sometimes inevitable.
-Surgical methods can be a great option for patients such as these.
+Surgical methods can be a great option for these patients.